 This updated version is designed to make your resume writing go smoothly.
 In about 90 minutes, I provide the basics on how to create a professional two-page resume, share templates to help you do so quickly, and provide specific step-by-step advice on writing bullet points and a professional summary that will make you stand out.

-Ladders Resume Guide is based on the millions of $100K+ to $500K professionals we’ve helped over the past 17 years, and the success of their millions of applications with our employers.
+Ladders Resume Guide is based on the millions of $100K+ to $500K professionals we’ve helped over the past 17-plus years, and the success of their millions of applications with our employers.
 I provide you with the tools, tactics, and tricks you need to transform your past experience into an effective resume.
 I review the right format for structuring your past jobs into a job history, and tackle the best wording and phrases for your past achievements.

 Here’s that excerpt I promised you…